Handbook for Division Officers

 - Make 2 copies of the sheet with the original receipts.

-- Make two copies of the completed SCP Expenditure Reimbursement Request (ERR) form (.doc or .pdf).
+- Make two copies of the completed SCP Expenditure Reimbursement Request (ERR) form (.pdf).

 - Forward both the sheet with the original receipts and the completed SCP ERR Form, along with one copy of each, to the SCP Treasurer (address is on bottom of SCP reimbursement request form).